greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/account-based-marketing-manager_1_1.md

 ---
-title: "Account Based Marketing Manager"
+title: Account Based Marketing Manager
 summary: The Account Based Marketing Manager is responsible for the strategy and implementation of Account Based Marketing campaigns and tactics to drive pipeline from a key accounts list.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/account-based-marketing-manager_1_1/
+description: ''
+linkTitle: Account Based Marketing Manager
+type: docs
 ---

 The Account Based Marketing Manager is responsible for the strategy and implementation of Account Based Marketing campaigns and tactics to drive pipeline from a key accounts list (developed in collaboration with Sales and Marketing).
 This role will approach ABM strategy with a data-driven approach, continually testing and evaluating success of campaigns.
 The ABM Manager collaborates closely across marketing, sales, and SDR teams for a fully integrated approach.